leenalnouri/Low-Dose-CT-Imaging-with-PCA-and-Diffusion/README.md

 This repositry contains code from my MSc thesis project, "Opportunities And Challenges In Low Dose CT Imaging: A PCA Based Latent Diffusion Approach".

+This work is based on the state-of-the-art model [CoreDiff](https://github.com/qgao21/CoreDiff), thank you for open-sourcing.

 <b> Abstract </b>

 <p align="justify">